 The extra added amount at the final checkout step unwillingly forces customers to abandon their cart.
 Some e-commerce stores charge a heavy shipping amount and it is enough to turn away the interest of the customer from the purchase.

-To reduce the possibility of cart abandonment and persuade prospects to make a purchase, free shipping can be an ideal way.
+To reduce the possibility of cart abandonment and persuade prospects to make a purchase, offering free shipping can be an ideal way.

 Free shipping can surely enhance the chances of conversion.
 It gives customers a sense of joy when the product amount remains the same throughout.

-You do not need to compromise on your profit.
+And you do not need to compromise on your profit.
 You can slightly adjust the product price to absorb the shipping cost.

 PrestaShop website owners can try out our Free Shipping Manager and set up their shipping rules to provide free shipping.